rdkcmf/rdk-aamp/README.txt

 initFragmentRetryCount	    	Max retry attempts for init frag curl timeout failures, default count is 1 (which internally means 1 download attempt and "1 retry attempt after failure"). langCodePreference		prefered format for normalizing language code.Default is 0. initialBuffer			cached duration before playback start, in seconds.
-Default is 0.
+Default is 0. maxTimeoutForSourceSetup	Timeout value wait for GStreamer appsource setup to complete.default is 1000.

 // String inputs
 licenseServerUrl		URL to be used for license requests for encrypted(PR/WV) assets